berkeleyGamedev/DecalWebsite/_staffers/jinjeong.md

 ---
 name: Jinjeong Kim
 role: Teaching Assistant
+pronouns: she/her
 email:
 website:
 photo: jinjeong_kim.jpg
 ---

 Hey, I’m Jinjeong, Jin for short.
-I’m a sophomore studying chemical engineering.
+I’m a junior studying chemical engineering.
 Currently playing Hollow Knight.
 If you have any art to show, please do!